 Ans.
 Hot and melted glue works well with several types of plastics, giving them a durable bond.
-It is also used to fasten plastic with several other objects such as plastic, tiles, and wood.
+It is also used to fasten plastic with several other objects, such as plastic, tiles, and wood.
 As you’re avoiding any drilling or nailing, you’re also avoiding damaging surfaces.
-Hot melt glue is also extinsively used in preparing various plastic objects.
+Hot melt glue is also extensively used in preparing various plastic objects.

 4. Which is the strongest glue in the market?

 Ans.
 The world’s strongest adhesive is DELO MONOPOX VE403728.
 This is a modified variant of the high-temperature-resistant DELO MONOPOX HT2860.
 This epoxy resin creates a dense network during heat curing.